Skip to Content

 Golden stone buildings, ornate churches, colourful balconies and sparkling seas – Malta’s capital Valletta might be tiny but it’s packed full of charm.
 It stretches just 1km by 600 metres and is surrounded by water on three sides, but has so much historic architecture that UNESCO has designated the whole city a World Heritage Site.

 Walking its sunny streets is like stepping back in time, but Valletta’s not just living in the past, with recent renovation and redevelopment after it was made European Capital of Culture in 2018.
-So whether you’re visiting on a city break, cruise stop or a day trip from a Malta beach holiday, here’s my pick of the best things to do in Valletta.
+So whether you’re visiting on a city break, cruise stop or a day trip from a Maltese beach holiday, here’s my pick of the best things to do in Valletta.

 The best things to do in Valletta, Malta